 Our experiments show that the addition of morphological features has mixed effects depending on the task.
-Across the tasks where the added morphological features improve the performance, we show that (1.) they benefit the LSTM-based models even if the features are noisy and (2.) they benefit the BERT-based models only when the features are of high quality (i.e. human checked), suggesting that BERT models already capture the morphology of the language; however, there is a room for improvement either in designing pre-training objectives that can capture these properties or when high-quality features are available.
+Across the tasks where the added morphological features improve the performance, we show that 1) they benefit the LSTM-based models even if the features are noisy and 2) they benefit the BERT-based models only when the features are of high quality (i.e. human checked), suggesting that BERT models already capture the morphology of the language.
+We see room for improvement for large pretrained models either in designing pretraining objectives that can capture morphological properties or when high-quality features are available (rare in practice).

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:related-work}, we present different attempts to use morphological information in machine learning, in particular neural networks, as well as an overview of recent work in the three evaluation tasks.
+In Section~\ref{sec:related-work}, we present different attempts to use morphological information in the three evaluation tasks and an overview of works studying the linguistic knowledge within neural networks.
 In Section~\ref{sec:data}, we describe the used datasets and their properties.
 In Section~\ref{sec:methods}, we present the baseline models and models with additional morphological information, whose performance we discuss in Section~\ref{sec:evaluation}.
 Finally, we summarize our work and present directions for further research in Section~\ref{sec:conclusion}.